The Changing Landscape Of Kosher Meat & Dairy Alternatives

 Kosher food has made some tremendous advances in the last few decades.
 Those who keep kosher are now free to choose from practically every ethnic cuisine and culinary style while still maintaining strict kosher dietary laws.
 Dishes that previously went utterly untouched by adherents to kosher dietary laws are now finding a way into the kosher market.

-This shift has been accomplished primarily through substituting the primary ingredients in the forbidden items with foods permitted by kosher laws.
-Popular choices in the kosher imitation food industry include facon and imitation crab.
-Now Jews with all sorts of food preferences or an adventurous proclivity can choose from a wealth of options formerly unexplored.
+This shift has been accomplished primarily by substituting the primary ingredients in the forbidden items with foods permitted by kosher laws.
+Popular choices in the kosher imitation food industry include “facon” in place of bacon and imitation crab.
+Now, Jews with all sorts of food preferences or an adventurous proclivity can choose from a wealth of options formerly unexplored.

 One of the most innovative areas of kosher food is plant-based meat and dairy alternatives.
-These advancements provide the kosher consumer with combinations that are historically forbidden.
+These advancements provide the kosher consumer with historically forbidden combinations.
 The most obvious of these is the pairing of meat and dairy.
-Now these plant-based and related products can be used to make “cheeseburgers” and even enjoyed with milkshakes and other dairy sides such as cheese fries.
+Now, these plant-based and related products can be used to make “cheeseburgers” and even enjoyed with milkshakes and other dairy sides, such as cheese fries.
+A quick search on Amazon for “kosher meat substitutes” or on Instacart for “kosher dairy substitutes” produces a seemingly endless array of options that were non-existent only a decade ago.

-In addition to the novelty side that these products provide to the kosher consumer, they are also appealing to various diets, such as those who follow a strict vegetarian or vegan regime.
-By using science and culinary expertise, they can now enjoy burgers, chicken, and cheese dishes that, by many accounts, tastes quite close to actual animal products.
+In addition to the novelty these products provide to the kosher consumer, they are also appealing to various diets, such as those that follow a strict vegetarian or vegan regime.
+By using science and culinary expertise, they can now enjoy burgers, chicken, and cheese dishes that, by many accounts, taste quite close to actual animal products.

 Kosher Certification Is A Process

-Based on the potential present from a marketing perspective for kosher products, numerous companies specialized in alternative offerings have taken the kosher plunge.
-Some of the most well known of such products used as alternatives to meat and dairy that are kosher include the Impossible Burger, Beyond Meat, Tofurky, and Lightlife.
+Based on the potential present from a marketing perspective for kosher products, numerous companies specializing in alternative offerings have taken the kosher plunge.
+Some of the most well-known kosher products used as alternatives to meat and dairy include the Impossible Burger, Beyond Meat, Tofurky, and Lightlife.

 The Good Food Institute (GFI) has a comprehensive guide on navigating kosher certification for plant-based foods.